The Staffing Trap Keeping Community FIs From Growing

 Why the Traditional Model Is Breaking Down

-Members increasingly expect to complete everyday banking tasks digitally.
-The labor market for branch-level roles remains volatile.
-The cost of opening and staffing a new location, which often requires a full team before it can serve a single member, makes expansion a significant financial risk.
+Customers increasingly expect to complete everyday banking tasks digitally, and as such, the labor market for branch-level roles remains volatile.
+The cost of opening and staffing a new location, which often requires a full team before it can serve a single customer, makes expansion a significant financial risk.
 That’s especially true for community institutions operating without the resource base of larger banks.

 The result is a familiar trap: community FIs want to grow, but growth requires staff they can’t reliably hire, retain, or afford.